 But the filming locations will be familiar

 Just as the Lord of the Rings franchise is still generating revenue for New Zealand, Game of Thrones has become a vital part of the Irish economy.
-In fact, even after the mothership series ends its run, several sets will be left standing so that tourists can make their pilgrimage to Westeros’s adopted home.
-HBO will stay local for the prequel series as well, with filming expected to start in Northern Ireland this fall.
+In fact, even though the mothership series has ended its run, several sets were left standing so that tourists can make their pilgrimage to Westeros’s adopted home.
+HBO will stay local for the prequel series as well, with location filming reportedly underway in Northern Ireland, and new sets being built in Belfast.
 But cameras will also be dispatched to the Canary Islands, which Vanity Fair suggests may provide the bucolic setting for the Summer Isles, which claims as native-born citizens such fan-favorite characters as Grey Worm.

 The title is still coming